Augmented Factor Models with Applications to Validating Market Risk Factors and Forecasting Bond Risk Premia: Simulation Studies

 \subsection{In-sample Estimation}

-First, we compare the in-sample model fitting performance among RPR, Sieve-LS, PCA and INT under different scenarios.
-Let $F=(f_1, \ \cdots \ , f_T)'$ be the $T \times K$ matrix of factors.
-We use PCA as a benchmark and define the relative estimation error as

-where $\tilde{\Lambda}$ and $\tilde{F}$ are the estimators of $\Lambda$ and $F$ obtained by PCA, $\hat{\Lambda}$ and $\hat{F}$ are the estimators of $\Lambda$ and $F$ obtained by one of the methods to be compared.
-For each scenario, we conduct 200 simulations and calculate the average of relative estimation error.
-Results are presented in Table \ref{Ntab1_1_S}.
-Besides, one may be also interested in the estimation accuracy of factors or loadings alone rather than their products.
-As the factors and loading may be estimated up to a rotation matrix, the canonical correlations between the parameter and its estimator can be used to measure the estimation accuracy \citep{bai2016efficient}.
-For Model (I) and (II) we report the sample mean of the median of 5 canonical correlations between the true loading matrix and the estimated one and true factors and estimated ones(\cite{bai03}).
-The results are presented in Table \ref{Ntab1_2_S} and \ref{Ntab1_3_S}.
+First, we compare the in-sample model fitting among SPCA, SPCA-LS and PCA under different scenarios.
+For each scenario, we conduct 200 replications.
+As the factors and loading may be estimated up to a rotation matrix, the canonical correlations between the parameter and its estimator can be used to measure the estimation accuracy \citep{bai03}.
+For Model (I) and (II) we report the sample mean of the median of 5 canonical correlations between the true loading and factors and the estimated ones.

-According to Tables \ref{Ntab1_1_S}-- \ref{Ntab1_3_S}, Sieve-LS and RPR are comparable for light-tail distributions.
-This implies that we do not pay much the price for robustness.
-However, when the error distributions have heavy tails, RPR yields much better estimation than other methods as expected.
-Sieve-LS out-performs PCA when $\bw_t$ and $\bff_t$ are well correlated.
-In general, PCA gives the worst estimation performance as it does not exploit the information in $\bw_t$.
-When $\sigma = 1$, the observabed $\bw_t$ is not as informative and hence the performance of RPR and Sieve-LS deteriorates.
-The interactive-effect based method (INT) has worse estimation performance then Sieve-LS under light tailed scenarios and performs similarly to PCA under heavy-tailed cases.
+The results are presented in Table \ref{Ntab1_2_S}.
+SPCA-LS and SPCA are comparable for light-tail distributions, and are both slightly better than PCA.
+This implies that we pay little price for the robustness and that the proposed estimators are potentially better than PCA when $N$ is relatively small, due to the merit of the ``finite-$N$'' asymptotics of the proposed estimators.
+However, when the error distributions have heavy tails, SPCA yields much better estimation than other methods as expected.
+SPCA-LS out-performs PCA when $\bx_t$ has strong or mild explanatory powers of $\bff_t$ which is in line with the discussion in Section \ref{sec:sigal_noise}.
+When $\omega = 0.1$, the observed $\bx_t$ is not as informative and hence the performance of SPCA and SPCA-LS are close to regular PCA.